morays-community/morays-doc/docs/source/nemo.getting_started.rst

     - NEMO settings: namelists and xml files

-Next chapters of this documentation provide more details on how to configure the NEMO external communication module, and to create a Morays experiment for NEMO from scratch.
+Next sections provide more details on how to configure the NEMO external communication module, and to create a Morays experiment for NEMO from scratch.